Itential-Pre-Builts/F5---BIG-IQ---REST/documentation/Upgrade BIG-IP Device - F5 - BIG-IQ.md

 - Upgrades F5 BIG-IP device over BIG-IQ API
 - Provides option to upload iHealth task before and after upgrade
 - Verify sufficient disk space exists on BIG-IP for upgrade
+- Performs rollback to volume prior to upgrade if upgrade fails
+- Does device discovery and import after upgrade
+- Supports upgrade of HA pair of devices as well as upgrade of single device

 ## Getting Started